 Today, the metro area is home to industry growth sectors such as aerospace, transportation, and retail.
 Mobile is often called a miniature melting pot, thanks to the dynamic mix of French, Spanish, British, Creole, Greek, and African cultures.

-With about 414,000 residents, the population of Mobile County has stayed more or less the same over the past five years.
+With about 413,000 residents, the population of Mobile County has stayed more or less the same over the past five years.
 Predictability is a factor that all real estate investors look for, and Mobile definitely delivers.
-Even though population growth in Alabama is slowing down, inbound international migration to coastal counties like Mobile is on the rise.
+Even though population growth in Alabama is slowing down, inbound international migration to coastal counties like Mobile has been on the rise.

 Key Population Stats:

-- Over the last ten years the population of Mobile has increased by just 0.1%, according to the U.S. Census Bureau.
+- Over the last ten years the population of Mobile has remained the same, according to the U.S. Census Bureau.